esheldon/fitsio/README.md

   on its own, getting a unique `fitsio.FITS` object.
 - Concurrent writing to FITS files is NOT thread-safe.
-- `fitsio.FITS` file objects can be shared between threads for reading, but only one thread can use the file object at a time and so use needs to be controlled via a lock or some other mechanism.
+- `fitsio.FITS` file objects can be shared between threads for reading, but only one thread can use the file object at a time.
+On Python 3.13 or newer, `fitsio` employs a lock on the underlying `cfitsio` data structure to enforce this condition and prevent race conditions.
+  On older Python versions, you will need to employ your own locking mechanism.
 See the example below.

 `fitsio` is compatible with Python free threading, and will not reenable the GIL when imported.
 However, the constraints above must be respected even when using Python